eleva

 replaceState(newState)

-Replaces the entire state.
+Replaces state values.
 Useful for hydration or time-travel debugging.

 // Signature